 The holidays were barely over when VARs started to fret anew over Oracle's impending acquisition of Sun Microsystems.
 The blockbuster deal was delayed for months pending European regulatory review, but that was slated to end early in the year.
 Related Oracle stories ranked high in January, outstripped only by Heather Clancy's prescient roundup of the top IT services trend for the new year.Here are the top five IT Channel news stories for January.

 4. New Active Directory Domain Services hurt partner productsMicrosoft's decision to put a new Active Directory "Recycle Bin" into Windows Server 2008 R2 might be good news for users, but it was most certainly bad news for ISV partners like Quest Software and ScriptLogic.

 5. Multi-tenancy alliance could enable virtual data centersAnother vendor alliance driven by Cisco Systems and VMware surfaced late in the month.
-This one brought in NetApp to team up on a design architecture that promises to help field a secure, reliable multi-tenancy foundation for virtual data centers
+This one brought in NetApp to team up on a design architecture that promises to help field a secure, reliable multi-tenancy foundation for virtual data centers.

 Check out the most-read IT channel stories for December 2009